LarsBesselmann/WCA-EJA-GettingStarted/README.md

      - Password: **IBMDem0s!**

-     > Note: That is a numneric zero in the password
+     > Note: That is a numeric zero in the password

 	 <br>